The 4 Components of a Successful Content Strategy (+1 Bonus)

 1. Awareness Content

-This should be written by content marketers who specialize in writing effective content.
+This should be written by marketers who specialize in writing effective content.

 2. Thought Leadership Content